kv-22/AI-401-Project/README.md

   * **T6:** Eye irritation
   * **T7:** Dry eyes
   * **F1:**
-     * The disease is not in the scope of our domain.
+     * The disease is not in the scope of the domain.
      * Incorrect answers were provided to the symptoms, try again!
   * **F2:**
      * You are a perfect fit!
 Take care of your beautiful eyes for a healthy life!
 However, if you still feel that you may have an illness please consult with a specialist.